 Olafur Eliasson Brings Major Public Art Installation Ice Watch to London to Inspire Action Against Climate Change

-Installation brings the reality of climate change to a global public by placing melting blocks of glacial ice in clock formation in the centre of London
+Installation brings the reality of climate change to a global public by placing melting blocks of glacial ice in clock formation in the center of London

 Launching on Tuesday 11 December 2018, to coincide with the meeting of world leaders at the COP24 climate change conference in Katowice, Poland, Ice Watch aims to inspire public action against climate change at this critical time.
 This installation follows a landmark report published by the Intergovernmental Panel on Climate Change (IPCC) on 8 October 2018, which warned that we have only 12 years to limit the worst effects of climate change.